About This Blog

 This blog is about access to justice, and is designed for those in who in the field to obtain and discuss new ideas.
 We define access to justice broadly to include innovations in courts, the bar, legal aid and community that make it easier for people to obtain access to justice institutions, and to just results within those institutions.
 The blog may also contain material from unrelated fields that is thought relevant to our work in this area.

-Opinions are those of the authors, and not necessarily of those of the organizations with which they may be associated.
+Opinions published in the blog are those of the authors, and not necessarily of those of the organizations with which they may be associated.